kaapstorm/pregnant_justice/src/03_pain_in_the_gut.rst

 Neither aspirin nor acetaminophen were making much difference to Herman Crowbell's mild but constant belly ache, and ibuprofen was trying valiantly, but struggling.
-Thursday morning, Herman decided it was time to visit his G.P.
+Thursday morning, Herman decided it was time to visit the doctor.

-Mike Porter had been Herman's G.P. for decades.
+Mike Porter had been Herman's primary care physician for decades.
 They went to the same church.
-Herman was 51 years old, and he'd been through a few things with his G.P.
+Herman was 51 years old, and he'd been through a few things with his doctor.

-.. todo: what is a table-bed-thing called?

-After asking after each other's families and a little catch-up, Mike asked Herman to lie down on the doctor's table-bed-thing for a "little look see".
+After asking after each other's families and a little catch-up, Mike asked Herman to lie down on the examination table for a "little look see".
 He took out his stethoscope, lifted Herman's shirt, and noticed the scar from the stitches from that night in September.

 "What's that?"
 Mike asked.